Skip to main content

 Oral estrogen, typically in the form of a tablet, passes through the digestive system and is metabolized by the liver before entering systemic circulation.
 This “first-pass metabolism” has several consequences.
 It can lead to an increase in the production of certain clotting factors, which may elevate the risk of venous thromboembolism (VTE).

 Transdermal estrogen, delivered via a patch, gel, or spray, is absorbed directly through the skin into the bloodstream.
 This route bypasses the liver’s first-pass metabolism.
-As a result, it has a neutral effect on and like CRP.
+As a result, it has a neutral effect on clotting factors and inflammatory markers like CRP.
 While its impact on lowering LDL may be less potent than oral estrogen, its overall risk profile, especially concerning blood clots, is considered more favorable by many clinicians, particularly for women with pre-existing risk factors.

 Table 1 ∞ Comparison of Oral and Transdermal Estrogen Administration